isc-psulin/python-package-template/{{cookiecutter.package_slug}}/docs/README.md

 ## Overview

-This directory contains the complete specification and design documents.
+This directory contains the implementation plan, specifications and design documents.

 ## Documentation Structure